Who Needs a Minimoon? You do!

 HOW TO: Decide where you should take your Minimoon

-Of course my first suggestion would be to contact me (or another travel agent) and then they can help you find your perfect destination.
+Of course my first suggestion would be to reach out to me at the bottom of this post (or another travel agent) and then they can help you find your perfect destination.
 That being said, I know you might be a DIY kinda couple so don’t worry I have my favourite destinations below.
 The first thing you should decide with your significant other is what kind of experience you are looking to achieve.
 Are you looking for a relaxing getaway after the stress and busyness of wedding planning?
 Are you looking to spend time exploring with each other as newlyweds?
 What’s important to you: great food, beaches, lots to do, etc?

 Of course if you both have different ideas in mind, that’s okay!
 There is plenty of room to compromise.
 But getting on the same page of what you are looking for upfront will make everything a lot easier.
 Ever watched an episode of house hunters where the couple has opposite wish lists?
 Sometimes I feel like my honeymoon consultations are like that haha.
 In case you haven’t talked to me before, I say that with no judgement either because my husband and I couldn’t be more different!